Tax and taxation in Bulgaria

 Corporation tax in Bulgaria is 10% of the company’s profit.
 There is an additional 5% tax on income from dividends.

-This compares to 15% in Germany and 19% in the UK.
+This compares to 15% in Germany and 25% in France.

 Licence tax (also referred to as patent tax)

 A separate licence tax is paid for each type of activity.
-For example, if a business includes a hairdresser and a cosmetic saloon the total tax due for a year is the sum of the two 840 BGN and 1,540 BGN.
+For example, if a business includes a hairdresser and a cosmetic saloon the total tax due for a year is the sum of the two 429 Euro and 787 Euro.

 The amount of licence tax for each activity is defined by the municipality of each respective geographical area.